tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

     animation="on">
 </ms-store-badge>

-Welcome to Uncle Al's Proving Grounds!

-Car Wars Simulator is an unofficial "game aid" for the sixth edition of Steve Jackson Games' Car Wars (6e).
+*Car Wars Simulator* is an unofficial "game aid" for the sixth edition of Steve Jackson Games' Car Wars (6e).

 - BUILD your next car by searching for cards to add.
 - EDIT your build with confidence knowing you can easily undo changes.